Home » Career » Cybersecurity Career Guide – How to Become a Cyber Warrior

 So, what education and/or training is required to get started?
 According to the Department of Labor, Information Security Analysts usually need a bachelor’s degree in computer science, information assurance, programming, or a related field.
 However, many firms hire entry level cybersecurity “customer service specialists” with AS degrees and provide the training needed to earn the proper certifications – such as DB2, COBOL, and/or SQL.

-According to USAJobs, the minimum requirement for candidates for government Cybersecurity/IT analyst jobs is 3 years general experience in administrative or technical work.
-This requirement can be covered your military experience and your veteran status can count for 5 or 10 points in the federal hiring process.
+According to USAJobs, the minimum requirement for candidates for government Cybersecurity/IT analyst jobs is 3 years of general experience in administrative or technical work.
+This requirement could be filled by your military experience and your veteran status can count for up to 10 points in the federal hiring process.

 About the author